 Demo material:

-Illustrations of plants, Euler circles, a diagram of the properties of water, two dark-colored bottles with sunflower oil and water, the numbers “1”, “2” on the bottles.
+Illustrations of plants, Euler circles, a diagram of the properties of water, two dark-colored bottles with sunflower oil and water, the numbers “1” and “2” on the bottles.

-Handout: work cards for research sheet A4 divided into 8 columns and 3 horizontal stripes, the first column is not filled out; 2 columns - the picture "tongue" is blackened out, 3 - the "nose" is crossed out with red lines, 4 - an empty glass, 5 - drawings of a triangle, a square, 6 - a rainbow, 7 - a glass with a piece of sugar, 8 - a hand; chips of red and green color, disposable cups, spoons, salt, brushes, a set of pictures of a sunflower and drops of water.
+Handout: work cards for research, A4 sheet divided into 8 columns and 3 horizontal stripes, the first column is not filled in; 2 columns - the picture “tongue” is blacked out, 3 - the “nose” is crossed out with red lines, 4 - an empty glass, 5 - drawings of a triangle, square, 6 - a rainbow, 7 - a glass with a piece of sugar, 8 - a hand; red and green chips, disposable cups, spoons, salt, brushes, a set of pictures of a sunflower and water droplets.

 Preliminary work: